 Relationship Building, Now Focused on the Account:

 Marketing and sales efforts worked closely to develop a map of relationships at every target account.
-They revealed who are their target stakeholders (decision-makers, influencers, and sometimes champions) so they can add value in every step of the buying process.
+They revealed who their target stakeholders are (decision-makers, influencers, and sometimes champions) so they can add value in every step of the buying process.

 Omnichannel Outreach: